 Mix two parts of the apple cider vinegar with two parts of water.
 This mixture acts as an antibacterial agent and inhibits bacterial growth.
 Adding sugar to the mixture will provide food that will be absorbed by the flowers.
 This keeps the bloom fresh for longer as they will become well-nourished.

-Do you any pennies lying around in your house?
+Do you have any pennies lying around in your house?
 You can drop a copper penny in with your fresh bouquet.
 Wondering how this will help?
 Well, copper acts as an acidifier that fights bacteria growth.
 It also causes your blooms to open up fully, exposing their beauty.

 You’re not the only one who can enjoy this refreshment.
 Pouring a small amount of soda in a vase of fresh flowers makes them last longer and even smell sweeter.
 Soda contains sugar that nourishes your blooms, making them look healthier and open up more.